AloiDavide/Endless-Speculation-test/src/site/notes/Episodes/Long Form Theories/Theory for the Legend of the Golden witch.md

 ---
 ## Part 2 : The Sayo Conjecture
+<center><i>When two characters collapse into one, so do the theories form one main branch.</i></center>

 The initial scene with [[Characters/Kinzo\|Kinzo]] happens long before the main events of the game, it's Kinzo interacting with [[Characters/Nanjo\|Nanjo]] and [[Characters/Genji\|Genji]] before dying, possibly months before the family conference.
 Kinzo is dead.
 He's been dead for a while at this point, and [[Characters/Krauss\|Krauss]] and every other person that lives in Rokkenjima with the exception of [[Characters/Jessica\|Jessica]] and [[Characters/Gohda\|Gohda]] know it.
 Everyone is pretending that he's alive per the instructions of Krauss, which is worried about the discovery process of splitting his inheritance.

-When the family boards a plane at the airport, we see that for some reason, the pilot of the plane (not a ship) is captain [[Characters/Kawabata\|Kawabata]].
+When the family boards a plane at the airport, we see that for some reason, the pilot of the plane (not a ship!) is captain [[Characters/Kawabata\|Kawabata]].
 We believe that Kawabata is involved in a larger, as-yet-unidentified scheme, with its primary benefactor being the Ushiromiya group.
 The goal of this plot appears to be placing "Eva Ushiromiya" in control of the group, and we suspect that Kawabata may be receiving orders from a higher-ranking member within the group, potentially [[Characters/Okonogi\|Okonogi]].
 But we will come back to this eventually.

-There is a group of individuals on Rokkenjima who aim to carry out a plan that would result in the deaths of everyone present on the island that day, and it must have been premeditated, implying some degree of help from either the Ushiromiya group.
+There is a group of individuals on Rokkenjima who aim to carry out a plan that would result in the deaths of everyone present on the island that day, and it must have been premeditated, implying some degree of help from the Ushiromiya group.
 Based on certain events later the [[Characters/Kasumi\|Sumadera]] family is also suspect, but for now we'll go with the Ushiromiya group.

 It's worth noting that there is a scene when the family boarding the plane is going trough a metal detector.
 I believe that this scene is a red herring for a specific payoff in turn of the golden which, having to do with [[Characters/Rosa\|Rosa]] having brought the 3 bars of gold to Rokkenjima while being the only one that Godha didn't move the baggage to.
 Unfortunately, I can't make any part of this theory work, and realistically there are other characters in Rokkenjima already that could have stored the gold there.